ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 of addresses not yet attempted according to the rules above (see
 {{sorting}}).

-# Supporting IPv6-Only Networks with NAT64 {#v6only}
+# Supporting IPv6-Only and IPv6-Mostly Networks with NAT64 {#v6only}

 While many IPv6 transition mechanisms have been standardized and deployed, most are transparent to client devices.
 Supporting IPv6-only networks often requires specific client-side changes for interacting with IPv4-only services.
-The exception is NAT64 {{!RFC6146}}, which allows interacting with IPv4-only services by sending ordinary IPv6 packets towards the NAT64 translation prefix (PREF64).
+The exception is NAT64 {{!RFC6146}}, which allows interacting with IPv4-only services by sending ordinary IPv6 packets towards the NAT64 translation prefix.

+IPv6-Mostly networks {{!RFC8925}} allow hosts to work either in legacy dual-stack mode or in IPv6-only mode, based on the behavior of the DHCP client.
+In the former case, no special handling is required by the Happy Eyeballs.
+In the latter case, the handling described in this section applies.

+Historically, NAT64 is often deployed together with DNS64 {{!RFC6147}}, making connection to IPv4-only services almost transparent to IPv6-capable applications.
+However DNS64 has a number of disadvantages (see Section 6.2 of
+{{?RFC6147}}).
+IPv6-capable applications can avoid relying on DNS64 by
+discovering the NAT64 prefix used in the network {{?RFC9872}} and performing local synthesis.
+To allow applications which do not support IPv6 or have IPv4 dependencies to operate on IPv6-only hosts, 464XLAT {{?RFC6877}} is used.
-NAT64 is often used together with DNS64 {{!RFC6147}}, making connection to IPv4-only services almost transparent to the IPv6-only host, or as a part of 464XLAT {{?RFC6877}}.
-464XLAT has the advantage of not requiring changes to user space software; however, it requires per-packet translation and does not encourage client application software to support native IPv6.
+464XLAT has the
+advantage of not requiring changes to user space software; however, it requires per-packet translation and does not encourage client application software to support native IPv6.
 On platforms that do not support 464XLAT, the Happy